-For carry-ons, the TSA allows you to bring a quart-sized bag of liquids, aerosols, gels and creams through a checkpoint.
+For carry-ons, TSA allows you to bring a quart-sized bag of liquids, aerosols, gels and creams through a checkpoint.
 But you’ll want to make sure these items are travel-sized: less than 3.4 ounces per item.
-To make things easier on you, you should separate this bag from everything else in your carry-on.
+To make things easier, you should separate this bag from everything else in your carry-on.
 If you’re in doubt of what you’re packing, the TSA has a long list of prohibited items — bowling pins, box cutters, bows and arrows aren’t allowed to travel in carry-ons, among other things.
 Before heading to the airport, O’Neil said you should make sure to:

-- Keep your essentials nearby, including medications, electronics and your wallet.
+Keep your essentials nearby including medications, electronics and your wallet.
 If you have two carry-ons, you’ll want to save these essentials for the smaller suitcase, in case you’re forced to check in the bigger one.

-- Bring bulkier items with you instead of packing them up.
+Bring bulkier items with you instead of packing them up.
 Think a sweater, jacket or pair of boots.
 Those might take too much space in a suitcase.

-- Consider volunteering to check in your carry-on.
+Consider volunteering to check in your carry-on.
 Sometimes, gate agents will ask if anyone wants to volunteer to check in their carry-on in order to save space in overhead bins.
 This will usually be free — but it increases the risk of a lost bag, too.

 Include a luggage tag to make it easily identifiable.
 “Your carry-on bag could get misplaced or taken by the wrong person just as easily as a checked bag, so be sure every bag you travel with has a luggage tag on it with your full contact information,” O’Neil said.